Kotaku

-Kotaku is a video game website and blog that was originally launched in 2004 as part of the Gawker Media network.
+Kotaku is an American video game website and blog originally launched in 2004 as part of the Gawker Media network.
 Notable former contributors to the site include Luke Smith, Cecilia D'Anastasio, Tim Rogers, and Jason Schreier.
+The website was acquired by Univision as part of the Gizmodo Media Group in 2016, which was sold to a private equity firm and became G/O Media in 2019 and was again sold to the Swiss media company Keleops in 2025.

 History

 Origins and Gawker Media

 Kotaku was first launched in October 2004 with Matthew Gallant as its lead writer, with an intended target audience of young men.
 About a month later, Brian Crecente was brought in to try to save the failing site.
 Since then, the site has launched several country-specific sites for Australia, Japan, Brazil and the UK.
 Crecente was named one of the 20 most influential people in the video game industry over the past 20 years by GamePro in 2009 and one of gaming's Top 50 journalists by Edge in 2006.
 The site has made CNET's "Blog 100" list and was ranked 50th on PC Magazines "Top 100 Classic Web Sites" list.
 Its name comes from the Japanese otaku (obsessive fan) and the prefix "ko-" (small in size).

 In 2009, Business Insider reported that Hearst Corporation sought to buy Kotaku from Gawker Media.

 Stephen Totilo replaced Brian Crecente as the editor in chief in 2012.
 Totilo had previously joined Kotaku in 2009 as deputy editor.

 In April 2014, Gawker Media partnered with Future plc to launch Kotaku UK, and with Allure Media to launch Kotaku Australia.